 In the third part of ‘how to give yourself the winning edge as a recruiter’, we discuss the next steps for defining your success strategy.
 The aim of this series is to give recruiters specific operational techniques that will improve performance.
-Part 1 is available here, as is part 2.

 Tip 7 – Presentation of candidate to client